todogroup/osposurvey/questions.md

 * Yes
 * No, but planning one
 * No
+>ROUTING: "Yes" goes to Part 2; "No, but planning one" goes to Part 3; "No" goes to Part 4

 ## Part 2
 5. Does your company have an open source program (either formal or informal) or management initiative? *